lu7did/ADX-rp2040/README.md

 The main functionality is quite similar to the baseline ADX firmware used, there are three changes needed to adapt the firmware to the rp2040 architecture.
+The code was made starting with the [ADX_UnO_V1.3](https://github.com/WB2CBA/ADX-UnO-V1.3) as available at the GitHub site by Nov,15th 2022, no automatic synchronization mechanism has been established with it.

 * I/O.
  A mapping between the Arduino I/O pin and the rp2040 GPIO ports has been made, symbolic names were adjusted and coding macros used to replace